PKU-ML/Tri-factor-Contrastive-Learning/README.md

     --config-name simclr.yaml

 ```
-**NOTE:** We can Change the parameter (loss) in the scripts to pretrain the model with different methods (xent represents simclr, tri represents tri-SimCLR, spectral represents Spectral Contrastive Learning, spectral_tri represents tri-SCL).
+**NOTE:** We can change the parameter (loss) in the scripts to pretrain the model with different methods (xent represents simclr, tri represents tri-SimCLR, spectral represents Spectral Contrastive Learning, spectral_tri represents tri-SCL).

 After that, for offline linear evaluation on selected dimensions, follow the examples in `scripts/linear`.